Universal quantum computing with parafermions assisted by a half fluxon: Braiding of half fluxon around the parafermions

-where the phase $\Phi$ has shifted by $\pi$ and the system now lies in an orthogonal state manifold.
-Similarly, braiding HF in the reverse direction implements the unitary $U_{HF}^{-1}$, which in addition, shifts the order parameter phase of the s-wave superconductor by $-\pi$.
-As shown in Fig.\ref{HF_schematic}, the non-Clifford operation can be achieved by inserting between the two HF braidings in opposite directions, a particular brading operation, $U_B$.
-Even though the order parameter phase changes by $\pi$ after the first HF braiding, it is restored back to its original value after the second HF braiding.
-Hence, the combined evolution preserves the ground state manifold, the action on which can be denoted as
+We assume that the gate $U_{\text{HF,N}}$ described above uses braiding of HF in the clockwise direction.
+Braiding HF in the anticlockwise direction implements the unitary $(U_{\text{HF,N}})^{-1}$, but also shifts the order parameter phase of the s-wave superconductor $\Phi_s$ by $-\pi$.
+Using this, we find that an overall non-Clifford operation that restores the order parameter phase on the s-wave superconductor, can be achieved by inserting between the two HF braidings in opposite directions, a particular braiding operation, $U_B$.
+The combined evolution preserves the ground state manifold and is given by

 which is a non-Clifford operation (for $N>2$).
-The braiding operation $U_B$ works for the orthogonal manifold just like the ground manifold because the operator content of the zero mode operators, in terms of which the braiding operation is defined, remains the same if the fields in the pairing and insulating region are still perfectly pinned (i.e. the quasiparticle tunneling between the parafermion modes is suppressed because of the gap in the insulating region.)
-For a logical qudit composed of 4 parafermions with fixed parity and the qudit state defined by parity of first two parafermions $\gamma_1$ and $\gamma_2$, the operation $U_B$ can be chosen to be the braiding of parafermions $\gamma_2$ and $\gamma_3$.
-The rate of relaxation from the orthogonal manifold, due to the order parameter phase change after the first HF braiding, is proportional to the Josephson coupling $E_J$ between the superconducting islands which we assume is tunable.
-We assume that we can perform the parafermion braiding and second HF braiding at a timescale much smaller than ${E_J}^{-1}$.
-In the following, we discuss how to create a half-fluxon that can be braided around a parafermion pair.
+The braiding operation $U_B$ works for the new ground state manifold just like the original ground manifold because the operator content of the zero mode operators, in terms of which the braiding operation is defined, remains the same if the fields in the pairing and insulating region are still perfectly pinned i.e. the quasiparticle tunneling between the parafermion modes is suppressed because of the gap in the insulating region.
+For a logical qudit composed of 4 parafermions with fixed parity and the qudit state defined by the parity of first two parafermions $\gamma_1$ and $\gamma_2$, the operation $U_B$ can be chosen to be the braiding of parafermions $\gamma_2$ and $\gamma_3$.
+This is diagrammatically shown in Fig.~\ref{HF_schematic}.